oroinc/documentation/commerce/admin_guide/pricing/global_pricing.rst

       :class: with-border

    * **Pricing Precision** --- The number of digits that are allowed in the fractional part of the price (e.g. precision of 4 enables your sales manager use prices like $10.0001).
    * **Pricing Rounding Type** --- The rounding type that is used when calculated product price has more digits in the fractional part than allowed by the **Pricing Precision** value.
+These are the rounding settings used for price and tax calculations that happen in shopping lists, checkout, orders, and RFQs.
 Please use one of the following options:

      - *Ceil* --- Rounds to the nearest integer that is not less than the price with the fractional part (e.g. 23.5 is rounded to 24; 23.3 is rounded to 24; 23.7 is rounded to 24)